-Expressing rotation in terms of radians simplifies a number of other trignometric calculations, but because radians are expressed in terms of pi they may feel less useful in practical applications (for example, setting the angle on a saw blade when you're cutting a peice of wood.)
+Expressing rotation in terms of radians simplifies a number of other trigonometric calculations, but because radians are expressed in terms of pi they may feel less useful in practical applications (for example, setting the angle on a saw blade when you're cutting a piece of wood.)
 That's where this degrees to radians converter comes into play!

 This degrees to radians converter allows you to enter radians either as a decimal value or as a fraction of pi, and it will calculate the alternate radians representation as well as the value in degrees appropriately.

 There are two simple approaches to converting degrees to radians, one deals with decimal radians and the other with radians expressed as a fraction of pi.

 Because the number of degrees in a circle is a transcendental number and has an infinite decimal expansion, there is not an exact conversion from degrees to decimal radians.
 However, a reasonable approximation is to use a decimal constant of sufficient precision for whatever calculation you are trying to perform...

 However, by expressing radians as a fraction of pi, you can calculate a precise fraction multiplied by pi.
 Recall that a full circle (360° of rotation) is exactly 2π radians, so 180° is π radians.
 Therefore, one degree is 1/180th of π radians...

 Any of these methods for converting degrees to radians are similar and based on the idea that degrees are π/180 radians.